-(d) The names of those teachers to whom additional increments are granted shall be made available to other teachers who request them.
+- (d) The names of those teachers to whom additional increments are granted shall be made available to other teachers who request them. - (e) A teacher moving to a higher educational level (Bachelors to Masters; Masters to Masters+30, Masters+30 to Masters+60/Doctors) shall advance laterally effective the first pay period of a school year provided the presentation of satisfactory evidence of completion of the requirements for advancement to the higher level of preparation is presented no later than November 1 of that same school year.
+Exceptions to the November 1 deadline shall be made in the case of the failure of an educational institution to provide the required documentation in time to meet the November 1 deadline.

-(e) A teacher moving to a higher educational level (Bachelors to Masters; Masters to Masters+30, Masters+30 to Masters+60/Doctors) shall advance laterally in step at the beginning of the pay period next following the presentation of satisfactory evidence of completion of the requirements for advancement to the higher level of preparation.
-When a nurse is promoted to a higher rated position, he/she shall enter at the minimum of the job to which he/she is being promoted or his/her own, whichever is higher.
-Written notification of intent to advance to a higher educational level during the following school year must be submitted to the Superintendent's office by the teacher or nurse prior to November 1 of the current year.
+Written notification of intent to advance to a higher educational level during the following school year must be submitted to the Superintendent's office by the teacher prior to November 1 of the current year.

-(f) The following rules and procedures shall be followed in placing teachers on the Masters+30 salary schedule:

-1. A teacher with an earned Masters Degree from an accredited institution will be eligible for the Masters+30 salary schedule when he/she has completed or completes or earns:
+- (f) The following rules and procedures shall be followed in placing teachers on the Masters+30 salary schedule: - 1.
+A teacher with an earned Masters Degree from an accredited institution will be eligible for the Masters+30 salary schedule when he/she has completed or completes or earns: